GittyGeneralSol/idfk-repo/README.md

 ## The Player
 You control a grey squishy square blob that awfully mimics *another creature* found within the worlds of the Polyverse.

+## The Creatures
+A variety of creatures can be found within the polyverse; some friendly, others hostile.
+Some creatures are listed below..
+- SQUSQUs
+- TRICIRCs
+- PENTCIRCs
+- & more..